A (Relatively) Easy Guide to becoming a Sperm Machine

-- Health supplements in general are of little benefit, especially the expensive ones.
+- Health supplements are sometimes of little benefit, especially the expensive ones.
 It sometimes beggars belief what some health foods claim to provide you with.
-A good healthy diet is all you need and if you want to give your sperm an extra boost, take some cheap supplements – take a look at the full list we recommend on our 'Top Tips for improving fertility' page.
-There is no need to go for the reassuringly expensive “Superman Supplements” – it’s all marketing and little substance.
+A good healthy diet is the strong foundation, and if your sperm need an extra boost, take some cheap supplements – take a look at the full list we recommend on our 'Top Tips for improving fertility' page.
+There is no need to go for the reassuringly expensive “Superman Supplements” – it’s often all marketing and little substance.

 - Don't be too fit, and avoid all of those get fit quick food supplements.
 Although they might make you seem ‘manlier’, they'll do nothing for your sperm count.

 - Have a healthy sex life; the pipes in and around your testicles need clearing out every five or six days to get rid of impurities that may affect sperm performance.
 Ejaculate too often and you produce baby sperm, too little and you get old Grandpa sperm.
 Use the phrase, “Honestly Darling, it’s for my testicular health” - see how you get on.